radcortez/quarkus-playground/README.md

 * standalone - A standalone client to call the Book API.
 * simulator - A client simulator that generates random requests to the Book API and simulate traffic.

-## MicroProfile APIs
+## SmallRye APIs

-The following MicroProfile APIs can be found through the project:
+The following SmallRye APIs can be found through the project:

 * Config (to generate the prefix of the Number API generation)
 * OpenAPI (to document the REST API of both Number API and Book API)